Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 A key aspect of long-term storage is finding the right storage location.
 While traditional self-storage facilities are a popular option, there are other options that are more affordable and safe, such as Neighbor, the Airbnb of storage, where you can rent a neighbor’s garage to keep your car safe.

-Bringing Your Car Out of Long-Term Storage
+Bringing Your Car Out of Long-Term Storage: The Step-by-Step Process

-Perform a Thorough Inspection
+Step #1: Perform a Thorough Inspection

 Once your car has been parked for an extended period of time, especially in cold weather, it is crucial to perform an inspection.
 Extreme cold can be hard on your car, so you’ll need to confirm that your vehicle is free of damage, such as buildup or wear from contaminants or flat spots on the tires.

-Give Your Car a Good Clean
+Step #2: Give Your Car a Good Clean

 After storage, give your vehicle a thorough clean.
 This is an essential step in ensuring your car looks clean and pristine.
 It can also help with the long-term buildup of mold or grime.

-Take it Out for a Spin
+Step #3: Take it Out for a Spin

 Before integrating your car back into your daily routine, take your car on a short drive to make sure everything is operating as it should.
 This “test drive” of sorts may include checking the car battery, ensuring the tank is full, and seeing whether the driving seems smooth overall.